Research & Engineering Portfolio

 Visualization (ParaView, Matplotlib)

-Key Components:
+Key Features:

-• Automatic mesh generation: Converts root architectures to FEM-ready meshes
+• Automatic mesh generation from root architectures

-• Coupled hydro-electrical: Bidirectional data exchange
+• Coupled hydro-electrical data exchange

 Open Science Contribution: